Industries

 Weather forecasting is an imperfect science.
 This likely isn’t surprising, but thankfully, we (weather scientists) know where these imperfections lie and continue to work on improvements.

-Statistical post-processing techniques, and more recently, Artificial Intelligence, have allowed us to push weather forecasting's veracity - aka accuracy - further.
-Such technology allows us to introduce recent and localized data – and this is how we begin to close the gap in forecast error.
+A 5-day forecast today is every bit as accurate as a 3-day forecast only 10 years ago.
+And while imperfect, it’s still one of humanity’s greatest achievements.
+But to keep raising the bar, we need better observations, a better understanding of the science, and access to increasingly stronger and better computational resources.
+Statistical post-processing techniques, and more recently, Artificial Intelligence, have allowed us to further push weather forecasting's veracity, aka accuracy.
+Such technology allows us to introduce recent and localized data, which is how we begin to close the gap in forecast error.
 If you truly want to forecast the conditions in your backyard, you must first measure that local microclimate and then incorporate that information into a modeling system.
 It may not be easy, but it will be worth it!

 Value

 It should be clear by now that weather forecasting takes a lot of work – is it even worth it?
 And why do we need more, better data if it takes so much effort?
-Well, simply put – weather impacts everyone on the planet.
+Well, simply put, weather impacts everyone on the planet.
 Weather is one of the keys to the protection of life and property.
 It’s also a crucial component of the global economy, benefiting trillions of dollars in business across the globe.

 A recent publication in Science journal demonstrates just how impactful weather can be.
-The authors quantified the economic impact of the two strongest, most recent El Nino events (’82-’83 and ’97-’98), showing an estimated $4T-$5T in global income losses.
+The authors quantified the economic impact of the two strongest, most recent El Niño events (’82-’83 and ’97-’98), showing an estimated $4T-$5T in global income losses.

 Energy.
 Agriculture.
 Supply chain.
 Transportation.
 Operations.
 Insurance.
 Each of these requires reliable weather data.
 The current list of applications for weather data is large, and will only keep growing - we literally can't fathom every future weather data use case; the need is so vast.